This is the most succinct way I’ve ever heard a painful, toxic, and deeply destructive marriage or intimate relationship described.

 With the benefit of hindsight, I can now see that the darkest and most challenging chapter of my life to date was also the most profoundly transformative.

-It made me the strong, brave, courageous, resourceful, and resilient wise woman, partner, mother, sister, daughter, friend, and fierce advocate for other women that I am today.
+It made me the strong, brave, courageous, resourceful, and resilient wise woman, mother, sister, daughter, friend, and fierce advocate for other women that I am today.

 I barely recognise the desperately broken woman I was several years ago.
 So much has changed since then and to be honest, I wouldn’t have it any other way.